-- State is created by useState. - The state is accessed through state variables in the component. - The first variable is the accessor, the second is the setter. - The only way to change the value of a state variable is with the setter - In general, the state consists of several variables. - The component will re-render each time its state changes.
+- State is created by useState. - The state is accessed through state variables in the component. - The first variable is the accessor, the second is the setter. - The only way to change the value of a state variable is with the setter - In general, the state consists of several variables. - The component only re-renders after its local state changes app/Apps/SimplestState.tsx